ticianavalle/2016goals/README.md

 9. Ori and the blind forest definitive edition *

 ### Wii/WiiU
-10. The Beatles Rock Band *playing
+10. The Beatles Rock Band
 11. Super Paper Mario *playing
 12. The Legend of Zelda Spirit Tracks *playing
 13. The Legend of Zelda Twilight Princess *playing